CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Holding Career Advancement Seminars for Women Serving as Managers and Occupational Specialists, and Discussion Meetings

 These seminars were developed and launched with the hope that they would help women learn about diverse career paths and leadership and the importance of forming personal networks and learning from one another, particularly now.
 Participants in past seminars have been encouraged by this chance to hear about the wide range of conditions in which women in management and occupational specialties work and to interact with diverse role models.
-Each of the seminars is attended by the president of Toray Industries and the Senior Vice President of the Human Resources Division who engage in dialogue with the participants.
+Each of the seminars is attended by the president of Toray Industries and the senior vice president of the Human Resources Division who engage in dialogue with the participants.

 In fiscal 2016, the second seminar was held in January, and subsequently the seminar participants organized discussion meetings for women at all of Toray Industries’ offices and plants in Japan to more broadly ascertain the views of women in non-management positions and younger workers at all plants.
 (In 2017, an additional discussion meeting was also held at the newly established Nasu Plant.)